Finding Family Through Farming

 Perhaps the most valuable result of this project has been the formation of real community in these agricultural societies.
 Churches and local faith leaders have gotten involved.
 Families are sharing new techniques and farming strategies with each other over meals.
 Students in the trainings are building meaningful friendships.
 And in a society where a person’s circle of friends and family could truly be the difference between life and death, this is truly a gift.

-Please be in prayer for farmers who have lost a vision for their land or have not found supportive community, and donate to projects like this that provide valuable resources to them and their families.
+Please be in prayer for farmers who have lost a vision for their land or have not found supportive community.